markcoelho/aromashooter3_vr_test/README.md

 The 3D environment made in A-frame is hosted on the server, and not online (index.html)

+The server, headset and aromashooter should all be on the same wifi network.

 The VR headset (client) sends the following request to the server:

 ```